kevin-fang/high-throughput-febio/INSTALL.md

 NEGOTIATOR_HOST = $(CONDOR_HOST)
 ```

-For more instructions on creating `condor_config.local`, see [setting condor_config.local](#user-content-setting-condor_configlocal)
+For more instructions on creating `condor_config.local`, see [setting condor_config.local](#user-content-setting-condor_configlocal).

+Once the condor configuration file is created, follow one of these two methods

-### Initializing through Docker (Any OS - easier):
+### Initializing through Docker (Any OS - easier for those on macOS/Windows):
 - Install [Docker](https://www.docker.com/) on any machine (Linux, Windows, Mac).
 - Run `./run_docker.sh <name of config file, e.g. condor_config.local>` to add your machine to the network.
 For example, to run a Docker container using the sample condor config file, you would run `./run_docker.sh sample_condor_config.local`.
 It will take some time to initialize.
 - To remove your machine from the network and stop the docker image, run `./stop_docker.sh`
-- To automatically run condor every time your computer turns on, add the start command to `/etc/rc.local` (Linux only) on your machine.
+- To run on startup, add the `cd /absolute/path/to/this/directory && ./run_docker.sh <condor config file>` to `/etc/rc.local` (Linux only) on your machine.

 ### Native Installation (Linux only):
-- For Ubuntu/Debian: install HTCondor with `sudo apt-get install htcondor`.
-For other Linux distros, you may need to [build from source](https://htcondor-wiki.cs.wisc.edu/index.cgi/wiki).
+- For Ubuntu/Debian: install HTCondor with `sudo apt-get install htcondor` For other Linux distros, you may need to [build from source](https://htcondor-wiki.cs.wisc.edu/index.cgi/wiki).
 When installing, ignore the prompts for filesystems, etc.
-- Move the `condor_config.local` file to `/etc/condor/condor_config.local`.
+- Move the `condor_config.local` file to `/etc/condor/condor_config.local`
-- Start the condor instance with `sudo /etc/init.d/condor restart`.
+- Start the condor instance with `sudo /etc/init.d/condor restart`
+- Stop the condor instance with `sudo /etc/init.d/condor stop`
+- To run on startup, you'll want to add `sudo /etc/init.d/condor start` to the `/etc/rc.local` file.

+## Creating a central manager
+Instructions for creating a central manager are the same as adding a new machine to the network, except that the IP address that you include in the `condor_config.local` files on new machines should be the IP address of the central computer.
+- Follow either the Docker or native installation instructions.
+- If you don't want your central manager to execute jobs, add the following line to your `condor_config.local`:
+`DAEMON_LIST = COLLECTOR, MASTER, NEGOTIATOR, SCHEDD`.

 ## Verifying the installation